-In fact, he took the opportunity to get a little shut-eye himself, resulting in this brilliant photo.
+In fact, he took the opportunity to create a lovely napping space for Ryland, resulting in this brilliant photo.

 “Epilepsy is definitely going to dictate some of the things you can and can’t do, but you cannot let it rule your life,” mum Samantha told NY Daily News.